• Skip to primary navigation

 Rural Research Network Logo

-The UAMS Rural Research Network (Network) was established in January 2020 to leverage the existing clinical and educational infrastructure of UAMS Regional Programs for research and research opportunities and help ensure Arkansas’ rural populations have access to community health resources, and are included in health research.
-The Network comprises UAMS’ eight Regional Campuses across the state and is supported by an intra-institutional partnership.
-The Network is directed by Veronica J. Smith, MBA and administered within the UAMS Clinical and Translational Research/Translational Research Institute (TRI).
+The UAMS Rural Research Network (RRN) was established in January 2020 in response to the high prevalence of health disparities and the lack of research opportunities among rural and minority communities.
+The RRN leverages the existing clinical and educational infrastructure of UAMS Regional Programs for research and research opportunities and to help ensure Arkansas’ rural populations have access to community health resources and are included in health research.
+The RRN comprises UAMS’ nine Regional Campuses across the state.
+The RRN is supported by an intra-institutional partnership and administered by the Translational Research Institute (TRI).

 Mission of the UAMS Rural Research Network

-The mission of the RRN is to engage individuals living in rural areas of Arkansas in clinical and translational research by implementing RRN approved research studies within the UAMS Regional Campuses across the State of Arkansas.
+The RRN’s mission is to improve the health of Arkansans by engaging individuals living in rural areas of Arkansas in clinical and translational research.

 Statewide Intra-Institutional Partnership

-The Network was formed in partnership with leading community health research entities affiliated with UAMS.
-Leaders from the institutes and programs collaboratively offer guidance and scientific oversight for the Network.
+The RRN was formed in partnership with leading community health research entities affiliated with UAMS.
+Leaders from the institutes and programs collaboratively offer guidance and scientific oversight for the RRN.

 • UAMS Translational Research Institute